 Located a little over 20 miles to the south of Asheville is Hendersonville, North Carolina.
 Although it's a smaller town with a population of just over 13,000 people, Hendersonville offers four distinct seasons (it's known as "The City of Four Seasons" for good reason!), low crime rates, and some of the best scenery you'll find in North America.
 Summers rarely reach above 90 degrees due to the 2,000 feet elevation.
 As for winters, they can be mild and usually produce less than 20 inches of snow.
 In the fall, beautiful foliage pops up all around the city, making it look like a picture in a storybook.

-Hendersonville residents have a median age of 45 and earn a median household income of just under $35,000 per year.
-Median home prices are also great and sit just over $165,000 - making this town both affordable and extremely popular among retirees or first time home buyers.
+Hendersonville residents have a median age of 45 and earn a median household income of about $35,800 per year.
+Median home values are also great and sit just over $268,000 - making this town both affordable and extremely popular among retirees or first time home buyers.
 It's easy to understand why this charismatic city finds itself on a list of the 100 Best Small Towns in America.

 Hendersonville is home to the annual North Carolina Apple Festival, an event that typically pulls in as many as 50,000 spectators each year.
 Main Street downtown also hosts several other festivals and special activities during the year.
 Locals also enjoy having the ability to catch a show from the Hendersonville Symphony Orchestra, an experience usually only found in major cities.